 I subsequently received Suzuki violin teacher training at the University of Louisville and Suzuki piano teacher training at the University of New Orleans.
 I also studied Piano Pedagogy under Dr. Carolyn Wilson (retired) from Chipola College.

 Ensemble experience is another aspect of music which I love to teach.
 I teach group piano classes in the summer for young people.
 I also have coached several ensembles.
 I put together a harp, piano, and violin trio (ages 11, 12 and 15) which played for weddings and civic functions for which they were paid.
 They were also invited to play at the Young Artist Concert locally.
 Later, due to my love of music history, I formed a medieval consort of Baroque recorders (ages 7, 9, 11, and 15).
 They performed around town and were invited to play twice at local area schools and Chipola Jr. College.
 In 2008 I revived the medieval consort as a Medieval and Renaissance Song and Dance program with different students and instruments.
-We performed in full costume for the children of Bay County at the Bay County Library and also for Patronis Elementary.
-Two summers ago my studio did a new program called Multi-cultural World Rhythms.
-We enjoyed performing at the Library again and at Girls, Inc.
+We performed in full costume for the children of Bay County at the Bay County Library and also for Patronis and Lynn Haven Elementary.
+My studio has also presented Multi-cultural World Rhythms and Peter and the Wolf at the Library and Girls, Inc.

 In 2003 I helped to form the first ever Honors Piano Camp here in Panama City.
 It was sponsored by FSU - Panama City, Gulf Coast State College, and NW FL Music Teachers Association.
 I developed and taught music history classes for the camp every summer up through July 2007 after which the Fine Arts Department at the college decided to no longer host the camp.
 I have also taught the ensemble classes and private piano lessons at the camp.